-krb5-self

-This rule takes a Kerberos machine principal (host/machine@REALM) for machine in REALM and and converts it machine.realm allowing the machine to update machine.realm.
+krb5-self This rule takes a Kerberos machine principal (host/machine@REALM) for machine in REALM and and converts it machine.realm allowing the machine to update machine.realm.
 The REALM to be matched is specified in the identity field.
-The name field should be set to "."

-krb5subdomain This rule takes a Kerberos machine principal (host/machine@REALM) for machine in REALM and converts it to machine.realm allowing the machine to update subdomains of machine.realm.
+The name field should be set to "." krb5- subdomain This rule takes a Kerberos machine principal (host/machine@REALM) for machine in REALM and converts it to machine.realm allowing the machine to update subdomains of machine.realm.
 The REALM to be matched is specified in the identity field.
 The name field should be set to "."

-Allow updates that have been sent via TCP and for which the standard mapping from the initiating IP address into the IN-ADDR.ARPA and IP6.ARPA namespaces match the name to be updated.
-The name field should be set to "."
+This rule allows updates that have been sent via TCP and for which the standard mapping from the client's IP address into the in-addr.arpa and ip6.arpa namespaces match the name to be updated.
+The identity field must match that name.
+The name field should be set to ".".
+Note that, since identity is based on the client's IP address, it is not necessary for update request messages to be signed. tcp-self Note It is theoretically possible to spoof these TCP sessions.

-tcp-self

-It is theoretically possible to spoof these TCP sessions.

-Allow the 6to4 prefix to be update by any TCP connection from the 6to4 network or from the corresponding IPv4 address.
-This is intended to allow NS or DNAME RRsets to be added to the reverse tree.
+6to4-self This allows the name matching a 6to4 IPv6 prefix, as specified in RFC 3056, to be updated by any TCP connection from either the 6to4 network or from the corresponding IPv4 address.
+This is intended to allow NS or DNAME RRsets to be added to the ip6.arpa reverse tree.
+The identity field must match the 6to4 prefix in ip6.arpa.
+The name field should be set to ".".
+Note that, since identity is based on the client's IP address, it is not necessary for update request messages to be signed.
+In addition, if specified for an ip6.arpa name outside of the 2.0.0.2.ip6.arpa namespace, the corresponding /48 reverse name can be updated.
+For example, TCP/IPv6 connections from 2001:DB8:ED0C::/48 can update records at C.0.D.E.8.B.D.0.1.0.0.2.ip6.arpa.
+Note It is theoretically possible to spoof these TCP sessions.

-6to4-self

-It is theoretically possible to spoof these TCP sessions.

 This rule allows named to defer the decision of whether to allow a given update to an external daemon.
-The method of communicating with the daemon is specified in the identity field, the format of which is "local: path", where path is the location of a UNIX-domain socket.
+The method of communicating with the daemon is specified in the identity field, the format of which is "local: path ", where path is the location of a UNIX-domain socket.
 (Currently, "local" is the only supported mechanism.)
-Requests to the external daemon are sent over the UNIX-domain socket as datagrams with the following format:

-external

-Protocol version number (4 bytes, network ← byte order, currently 1)

-Request length (4 bytes, network byte order ←)

-Signer (null-terminated string)

-Name (null-terminated string)

-TCP source address (null-terminated string)

-Rdata type (null-terminated string)

-Key (null-terminated string)

-TKEY token length (4 bytes, network byte ← order)

-TKEY token (remainder of packet)

-The daemon replies with a four-byte value in network byte order, containing either 0 or 1; 0 indicates that the specified update is not permitted, and 1 indicates that it is.
+Requests to the external daemon are sent over the UNIX-domain socket as datagrams with the following format: external Protocol version number (4 bytes, network ↔ byte order, currently 1) Request length (4 bytes, network byte order ↔) Signer (null-terminated string) Name (null-terminated string) TCP source address (null-terminated string) Rdata type (null-terminated string) Key (null-terminated string) TKEY token length (4 bytes, network byte ↔ order) TKEY token (remainder of packet) The daemon replies with a four-byte value in network byte order, containing either 0 or 1; 0 indicates that the specified update is not permitted, and 1 indicates that it is.

-In all cases, the name field must specify a fully-qualified domain name.

-If no types are explicitly specified, this rule matches all types except RRSIG, NS, SOA, NSEC and NSEC3.
-Types may be specified by name, including "ANY" (ANY matches all types except NSEC and NSEC3, which can never be updated).
-Note that when an attempt is made to delete all records associated with a name, the rules are checked for each existing record type.